AliHosaam/AliHosaam/README.md

 Key Features:

-1.Camera integration for capturing high-quality photos within the app.
+•Camera integration for capturing high-quality photos within the app.

-2.Editing tools and filters to enhance and personalize images.
+•Editing tools and filters to enhance and personalize images.

-3.Social sharing functionality to post photos on popular social media platforms.
+•Social sharing functionality to post photos on popular social media platforms.

-4.User profiles with the ability to follow other users and engage in social interactions.
+•User profiles with the ability to follow other users and engage in social interactions.

-5.Explore section for discovering trending and inspiring photos.
+•Explore section for discovering trending and inspiring photos.

-6.Search functionality for finding specific photos, photographers, and tags.
+•Search functionality for finding specific photos, photographers, and tags.

 Technologies Used: